Skip to content

 You always have this weird feeling that someone is behind you when you walk the Elisabeth Sanatorium’s long hallways.
 The doors don’t lock anymore, and they move in a way that could scare some people.

 The Elisabeth Sanatorium survived the Nazis and the Second World War but didn’t survive the Fall of the Berlin Wall.
-At least, this is what we believe happened to this place that was abandoned in 1994 when the skin clinic moved to Klinikum Ernst von Bergmann in Potsdam.
+At least, this is what we believe happened to this place abandoned in 1994 when the skin clinic moved to Klinikum Ernst von Bergmann in Potsdam.

 Take the S-Bahn to Potsdam Griebnitzsee; you will be close enough to walk there.